-Rather than sit down and write a personal bio, I found this interview from a couple years ago in the local edition of The Deli online music magazine.
+Rather than sit down and write a personal bio, I found this interview from 2012 in the local edition of The Deli online music magazine.
 Thanks to Barry Lee for the interview.

 The Deli: Pat, tell us about your first set of drums.

 Pat Tomek: It was a blue sparkle Stewart (cheap Japanese drums from the ’60s).
 Between my junior and senior years in high school I worked a summer job at a furniture store and scraped enough money together to buy a used kit.

 The Deli: Who or what inspired you to be a drummer?